Re-Oiling & Recoating Oiled Floors

 Stains caused by pet “accidents” are one of the worst things that can happen to your floor.
 All of this is thanks to the ammonia contained in the urine which has the pleasant habit of blackening the timber given it is provided with sufficient time to dry.
 This kind of damage cannot be hidden with a simple re-coat.
 You may not even be able to remove it with sanding.
 Just make sure your pet knows how to do the deed in the right places and pray you never have to deal with such a problem.

-Dents are another type of issue which cannot always remain hidden even by a good recoating.
+Dents are another type of issue that cannot always remain hidden even by a good recoating.
 Some marks, such as those left by dog nails or high heels can be covered as long as the damage isn’t too severe but this isn’t always the case.
 Trimming those nails and avoiding the use of high-heels can go a long way in fixing the issue for good.

 Usually, the wood loses its original colour when exposed to sunlight for extended periods of time.
 When this happens, attempting to recoat won’t change a thing.
 The wood has already suffered the damage and the only way to restore it is to sand.
-Unfortunately, much like pet stains, the removal isn’t always possible.
+Unfortunately, much like pet stains, removal isn’t always possible.

 Our flooring service comes with obligation free site visit, quick quotations and free advice.
 Give us a call on or 020 88309782 to speak to a member of our staff, who can arrange for a free assessment of your floor sanding or wood floor fitting service at convenient for you time.